Retina heroRetina hero

 Floaters

-Shadows in vision from vitreous change
+Shadows in vision caused by vitreous change

-casting shadows onto the retina that look like
+casting shadows onto the retina that look like something drifting in front of you.

 Floaters